 Omega-3 fatty acids are essential ingredients for healthy joints.
 Cold-water oily fish, such as salmon, herring, and sardines, are the best sources of omega 3.
 You can also find them in chia seeds, walnuts, and flax seeds.

 Omega-3 fats contain EPA and DHA that help maintain normal brain, heart, and eye functions.
 Omega-3 supplements have powerful anti-inflammatory properties.
-These reduce delayed onset muscle soreness and increase blood flow to speed up recovery times.
+These reduce post-workout muscle soreness and increase blood flow to speed up recovery.
 Well-oiled, healthy muscles can prevent joint stiffness and reduce the chances of injuries.

 One study found that subjects taking fish oil supplements were less stiff and sore and had a higher range of motion after exercise.